harrysun26/fedeconseries/README.md

     "2013-03-01", observation_end = "2013-03-30",realtime_start =
     "2015-02-02", realtime_end = "2015-02-02")`

-    This function looks up unemployment data of US, with varying available date adjustment.
+    This function returns unemployment data of US, with varying available date adjustment.
 Here we pass the keyword “UNRATE”, rename as “unemployment”, with observation start and end date, and research (real) start and end date.